BPLIM/Workshops/Data/SLB/SEP25/SLB_manual_SEP25.md

 # Auxiliary Files {#sec-auxiliary-files}

-- For the metadata and summary statistics, please check the following auxiliary files: ^[The summary statistics, on perturbed data, are available in BPLIM's servers.]
+- For the metadata and summary statistics, please check the following auxiliary files: ^[The summary statistics are available in BPLIM's servers.]

 | File | Description of Variables | Summary Statistics |
 |:----|:----:|:----:|